 · Comply with all the rules of the local authority

-London is one of the most popular destinations for hosts around the world, largely owing to the vast tourist appeal of this key city.
-People flock here from all over the world for an authentic British experience, so there is a constant demand for vacation short-term rentals.
+Greater London is one of the most popular destinations for many London hosts around the world, largely owing to the vast tourist appeal of this key city.
+People flock here from all over the world for an authentic British experience, so there is a constant demand for vacation short-term holiday lets.

-For Airbnb properties in London, properties must undergo certain assessments like a flood risk assessment, and sometimes a fire regulation inspection too.
+For Airbnb properties in London and London borough, properties must undergo certain assessments like a flood risk assessment, and sometimes a fire regulation inspection too.
 These procedures must be supported by proof of land registry documentation when making the initial application.
-This application should be made to the local council where the building is located and will carry a fee for processing.
-Most boroughs allow for an online application and will update potential hosts electronically.
+This application should be made to the Greater London Council or a local council where the building is located and will carry a fee for processing.
+In most boroughs, a local council allows for an online application and will update potential hosts electronically.

 Key Points to Take Away

-· Airbnb is particularly popular in London owing to the high costs of hotels and other tourist accommodation options.
+· Airbnb listing is particularly popular in Greater London area owing to the high costs of hotels where there are a check in time and other tourist accommodation options.

 · Hosts must comply with local policy and ensure applications are verified and legitimate in the eyes of all related laws.

-Some places, like London, place restrictions on what is allowed with regards to shorter term rental properties.
-The 90-day rule is currently in place throughout the City of London and there don’t seem to be any plans to change it.
-This legislation is in place to protect private renting in local areas and ensure that housing is still available for London residents.
+Some places, like Greater London, place restrictions on what is allowed with regards to shorter term rental properties.
+The London specific rule, the 90 days rule (renting for no more than 90 occupied nights or they will automatically close bookings) is currently in place throughout the City of London and there don’t seem to be any plans to change it and you may want to know how to get around Airbnb 90 day rule.
+This legislation is in place to protect private renting in local areas and ensure that housing is still available for Greater London residents.

 Airbnb sometimes poses a threat to local renting options, and second home purchases for the purposes of renting are often frowned upon and heavily discouraged.
-How to get around the London 90-day rule is a bit of a grey area, but there are options such as using a professional management company like UpperKey and ensuring the property does not sit vacant.
+How to get around Airbnb 90 day rule is a bit of a grey area, but there are options such as using a professional management company like UpperKey and ensuring the property does not sit vacant.

 Key Points to Take Away

-· To become a host in Miami, a licence must be obtained from the Floridian Department of Business and Professional Regulation.
-This license is known as the State Vacation Rental Dwelling License.
+· To become a host in Miami, the State Vacation Rental Dwelling License must be obtained from the Floridian Department of Business and Professional Regulation.

 · There is a licence fee of $50 which is a standard cost.
 There will be additional costs on top of this namely: a Business tax receipt number for $45 and a Resort Tax Certificate Number which costs around $25.

-· Any potential Airbnb short-term let residence must undergo a complete inspection from the local fire department to verify everything is up to standard and all guests will be protected as they should be.
+· Any potential Airbnb short let residence must undergo a complete inspection from the local fire department.

 Why is it Difficult to Get an Airbnb Licence in Some Major Cities?

-Hosts may find difficulty in securing a licence in some major cities.
-It does depend on what the government has decided about this type of letting and how the short-term letting market is managed in terms of policy and legislation.
-It is worth doing extensive research before deciding to embark on this journey as even one toe out of line can lead to a costly shut down of your venture.
+Many London property owners may find difficulty in securing a licence for short periods letting in other major cities.
+It does depend on what the government has decided about this type of letting and how the short lets residential market is managed in terms of policy and legislation.
+It is worth doing extensive public policy research before deciding to embark on this journey as even one toe out of line can lead to a costly shut down of your venture.
 Let’s take a look at the reasons why this is.

 Detracts from the Local Hospitality Industry

-Hotels and B&Bs in the local area are an important source of tax revenue and income for the local area.
+Hotels and B&Bs in the local area are an important source of tax revenue and maximise earnings during peak seasons for the local area.
 When Airbnbs are introduced in full force, there is a depleted probability that travellers will turn to hotels and such over the alternative.

 Hotels are usually more expensive and less convenient for vacation goers, especially when there is a home-style option waiting in the wings.
 Therefore, second property ownership for this purpose, or primary properties being used in this way, face heavy restrictions and have to operate within specific guidelines else face a big fine and legal action.